AhmadIssa0/AhmadIssa0/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Hi, I'm Ahmad Issa, a Mathematics PhD interested in Data Science and Artificial Intelligence.
+Hi, I'm Ahmad Issa, a postdoc with a Mathematics PhD interested in Data Science and Artificial Intelligence.
 Welcome to my Github!

 Fun facts about me:
 - The last programming language I learnt was the multi-paradigm language Scala.
 It has changed the way I think about programming.